 What is the nutritional information for these keto chicken wings?

 As always, you can find the full nutritional breakdown including the carb count (total carbs and net carbs) at the bottom of the recipe card.
 You can find the serving size/yield at the top of the recipe card.
 You should always double-check your specific ingredients as different brand’s ingredients may have different values.

 To get a specific serving size you’ll want to weigh the final dish then divide by the number of servings.
 We can’t provide this information as your cooking style will vary from ours as well as the brand ingredients you choose to use.

 Keto Chicken Wings

 - 1/4 cup lard or coconut oil, avocado oil, or algae oil

 - 1/2 cup Frank’s Red Hot

-- Transfer to the oven and continue to cook for 10-15 minutes flipping once of twice for even cooking.
+- Transfer the skillet to the oven and continue to cook for 10-15 minutes flipping once or twice for even cooking

 - Make the sauce by melting the butter, hot sauce, and cheese together until smooth – you can do this on the stovetop or in the microwave in a microwave safe bowl

-- When the wings are done transfer the wings to a large bowl and toss with the sauce.
-Garnish with extra blue cheese to serve.
+- Transfer the wings to a large bowl and toss with the sauce – garnish with extra blue cheese to serve